-Removing or replacing wood paneling can be an expensive and messy situation for your home.
-Painting the wood paneling can be a cost effective and beautiful transformation for your home.
+Removing or replacing wood paneling can be an expensive and a messy situation for your home.
+Painting the wood paneling can not only be cost effective, but have a beautiful transformation.
 Let's go over the prep and tools you need to bring color to your wood paneling.

 Remove Objects From Wall

 Like any paint project, the results will sine best, if you're willing put in the right preparation.

 - Start by removing an nails or hooks from the wood paneling.

 - Next, locate any outlet or light switch covers and remove those as well.